 Store in tight jars

-If you want to preserve butter longer, you can save your homemade butter in the freezer.
-I’ve saved cultured butter for a few month in the freezer without any loss of taste or texture.
+I’ve saved cultured butter for a several month in the freezer without loss of taste or texture.
 It is best to take it out from the freezer and put in in the fridge a few hours before you want to use it.
-It needs some time to soften.

 Benefits of cultured butter

-Homemade cultured butter is extremely beneficial.
-Here are a few reasons why you should consider consuming cultured butter regularly.
+Homemade cultured butter is packed with nutrients.
+Here are a few examples.

 |Contains lauric acid, a unique substance found also in coconut oil; it has powerful anti-viral, anti-bacterial, and anti-protozoa properties||Rich in an easily absorbable form of Vitamin A||Contains lecithin; benefits in acne, in improving liver function, and in lowering

 |Great source of Vitamins E and K||Very rich source of selenium||Contains saturated fats with strong anti-cancer properties|